 Re-execute the operation after you add a new shared disk and then set up the GDS logical volume.
-For information on making additions and performing setup, see the "Global Disk Services Configuration and Administration Guide".
+For information on making additions and performing setup, see "Operation" "GDS Management View" in "PRIMECLUSTER Global Disk Services Configuration and Administration Guide."